ashish-ror/OLIO-s-technical-task/README.md

 It could definitely be enhanced in a lot better way but done is most simple way possible as page load was required everytime to load content.

-If the likes could be per user, we could send ajax request to increment(create) or redo(destroy) the count in UI and save value in controller.
+If the likes could be per user, we could send ajax request to increment(create) or redo(destroy) the likes in UI and save value in controller.
+Like could have its owm model(table) which can have attributes like count(integer) and liked_by(user_id).
 The page could be loaded just once and we could have check the fresh new feeds from a background worker job and append in the UI without page refresh.

 Also in articles json, I could not access the image url as it's Olio private url.
 Other details can be added in UI as per requirements.